 How It Works

 - You are 70-½ or older and instruct your plan administrator to make a direct transfer of up to $100,000 to the UW.

-- Plan administrator makes transfer as directed to the UW
+- the plan administrator makes the transfer as directed to the UW.

 - Your gift is transferred directly to the UW.
 Since you do not receive the funds, they are not included in your gross income.*

-- Your gift will count towards your minimum distribution requirement
+- Your gift counts toward your minimum distribution requirement.

-- You support the programs that are important to you at the UW
+- You support the UW programs that are important to you.

 *No income-tax deduction is allowed for the transfer.

-The Protecting Americans from Tax Hikes (PATH) Act of 2015, which was passed by Congress and signed into law by the president on December 18, 2015, made permanent what is popularly known as the IRA charitable rollover.
+The Protecting Americans from Tax Hikes (PATH) Act of 2015 made permanent what is popularly known as the IRA charitable rollover.